AaltoSciComp/scicomp-docs/aalto/linux.rst

 Full disk encryption (Laptops)
 ------------------------------

-All new (Ubuntu 16.04) laptops come with full disk encryption by default (`instructions <https://inside.aalto.fi/display/ITServices/Disk+Encryption+in+Aalto+Linux>`__).
+All new (Ubuntu 16.04 and 18.04) laptops come with full disk encryption by default (`instructions <https://inside.aalto.fi/display/ITServices/Disk+Encryption+in+Aalto+Linux>`__).
 This is a big deal and quite secure, if you use a good password.